 My version of the Green Jean is a simplified version of Vessel Kitchen's: a Kale and Quinoa Salad mixed with a super tasty miso dressing and topped with roasted sweet potato chunks.
 The finishing touch is a rich Tahini Dressing drizzled over the top.
 It's so easy to make and so delicious!

-How to Make Kale and Quinoa Salad
+How to Make Kale Quinoa Salad with Roasted Sweet Potatoes

 The key to success with this recipe is to stay organized and to prepare things in a certain order.
 Here's what you're going to do in a nutshell:

 - Roast sweet potatoes.

 - While sweet potatoes are roasting, start cooking quinoa.